Safety and security

 You should keep up to date with local travel advice via local news outlets and international outlets like the Access Coordination Unit

-There are frequent demonstrations in many of the areas of the city visited by tourists including in and around the Old City, especially after Friday prayers.
+There are frequent demonstrations in many of the areas of the city visited by tourists including in and around the Old City (particularly at and around Damascus Gate, Herod’s Gate, Lion’s Gate and the Chain Gate), especially after Friday prayers.
 Some of these protests have led to violent clashes.
 Stay alert at all times in the Old City and leave the area if there is evidence of tension or unrest (for example if the shops in the souks suddenly begin to close their shutters).
 The entrances to the Old City may be subject to checks or closures.

-The FCO recognise the need for major international organisations to carry out humanitarian and reconstruction work and to engage in independent reporting and verification of the situation on the ground in Gaza.
+The FCDO recognises the need for major international organisations to carry out humanitarian and reconstruction work and to engage in independent reporting and verification of the situation on the ground in Gaza.
 Medical and other essential specialist staff should co-ordinate their entry to and exit from Gaza with those organisations.

-Don’t attempt to enter Gaza by sea, including via a flotilla.
-The Israeli Navy routinely patrol the area and have made clear that they will prevent any vessels attempting to breach the restrictions.
+Do not attempt to enter Gaza by sea, including via a flotilla.
+The Israeli Navy routinely patrols the area and have made clear that it will prevent any vessels attempting to breach the restrictions.
 You will be detained and deported, and your electronic equipment is likely to be confiscated.
-The FCO does not believe that humanitarian supplies should be delivered in this way.
+The FCDO does not believe that humanitarian supplies should be delivered in this way.
 Anyone wishing to send humanitarian assistance or other goods to Gaza should do so through established channels.

 Occupied Golan Heights

-The FCO advise against all travel to the east of Route 98 along the Syrian border.
+The FCDO advises against all travel to the east of Route 98 along the Syrian border.

 Expect road closures and numerous checkpoints across the West Bank.
 Travel in and out of the West Bank is not possible without passing through at least one Israeli military checkpoint.
 You will need a passport and immigration slip to go through these checkpoints.

 Israelis living in the illegal settlements in the West Bank occasionally organise demonstrations in the West Bank which sometimes turn violent.
-Take particular care if you are near any of these settlements, including those in the hills around Nablus and in the South Hebron hills.
+There are also a number of reports of settlers threatening those travelling near to settlements and settlement outposts.
+Take particular care if you are near settlements, including those in the hills around Nablus and in the South Hebron hills and settlement outposts (e.g near Beit El, Homesh, Shilo, Evyatar, etc).
 There is a closed military zone in the H2 area of Hebron (around Ash-Shuhada Street and the Ibrahimi Mosque/Tomb of the Patriarchs), where there is a risk of a hostile reaction from members of extremist groups.

-Due to restrictions on travel, the ability of the FCO to provide consular assistance in the West Bank may be limited.
+Due to restrictions on travel, the ability of the FCDO to provide consular assistance in the West Bank may be limited.

-Most visits to Israel and the OPTs are trouble-free, but the theft of passports, credit cards, and valuables from public beaches is common.
+Most visits to Israel and the Occupied Palestinian Territories are trouble-free, but the theft of passports, credit cards, and valuables from public beaches is common.
 Keep your personal belongings in a safe place.

-Crime is generally not a problem in Israel and the OPTs, but you should take precautions to protect yourself and your belongings.
+Crime is generally not a problem in Israel and the Occupied Palestinian Territories, but you should take precautions to protect yourself and your belongings.

 A Serious Organised Crime Agency investigation into the misuse of UK passports in the murder of Mahmud al-Mabhuh in Dubai in January 2010 found circumstantial evidence of Israeli involvement in the fraudulent use of British passports.
 This has raised the possibility that your passport details could be captured for improper uses while your passport is out of your control.
 The risk applies in particular to passports without biometric security features.
 Only hand your passport over to others (including Israeli officials) when absolutely necessary.

 Driving is erratic and there are frequent accidents.
-Radar speed traps operate on roads within Israel, and fines for speeding are high.
+Radar speed traps operate on roads within Israel and Occupied Palestinian Territories, and fines for speeding are high.